 Controllable and Uncontrollable Premises

-- Controllable Premises: These are factors within the organization’s control, such as pricing strategies, operational processes, or internal policies.
+Controllable Premises: These are overt or covert factors under the organization’s control, such as pricing procedures, operational processes, and internal policies.

-- Uncontrollable Premises: These are external factors beyond the organization’s control, such as economic downturns, technological disruptions, political instability, or natural disasters.
+Uncontrollable Premises: These factors are always beyond organizational control, such as economic downturns, technological disruptions, political instability, or natural disasters.

 Constant and Variable Premises